Mastering Vendor Analysis: A Comprehensive Guide to Enhancing Your Procurement Strategy

 The first vendor you evaluate often becomes the unconscious benchmark, and incumbent vendors benefit from familiarity bias.

 Solution: Randomize evaluation order and use blind scoring for initial reviews.
 Have evaluators score vendors independently before group discussion.
-We've found this reduces score variance by 30-40% compared to collaborative scoring sessions where dominant voices skew results.
+This approach significantly reduces score variance compared to collaborative scoring sessions where dominant voices skew results.

 Challenge 3: Misaligned Stakeholder Priorities